 Most importantly, a team of curators worked in parallel on the exhibition content.
 The general framework and storyline of the exhibition were the work of Professor Paweł Machcewicz, Dr Piotr Majewski, Dr Janusz Marszalec, and Dr Rafał Wnuk.
 In addition, nearly 20 curators worked on individual aspects of the exhibition, and the project was supervised by an advisory board comprising an international panel of academics, all of whom are experts in the topics covered.

-Finally, on 23 March 2017, the permanent exhibition of the Museum of the Second World War opened its doors to visitors.
+Finally, on 23 March 2017, the permanent exhibition of the Museum of the Second World War <link debates poland on-polish-history-disputes-over-the-museum-of-the-second-world-war-in-gdansk>opened its doors to visitors.
 Occupying approximately 5,000 square metres of floor space, it is among the world’s largest historical exhibitions devoted to the subject of the Second World War.
 It features around 2,000 original exhibits, and many more can be accessed digitally from one of the 240 multimedia stands.

 The exhibition is arranged on the lowest floor of the museum.
 The space is divided by a clear axis – a corridor in which objects relating to daily life during the war and occupation are gathered in no particular chronological order.
 From the corridor, visitors can enter a room that offers an introduction to the entire narrative and can also access the 18 parts/spaces of the permanent exhibition.
 In the main hall, there is also a separate entrance to the exhibition for children.